luisalro/miax-MontecarloSimulation_Bootstrapping/README.md

 The size of the blocks can be configured.
 In this case we will use blocks of a size of 20 days.

-## Method IV: Random Block Bootstrapping.

-7. The Random Block Bootstrapping method is an evolution of the previous one where the blocks are not contiguous, but the block start time is determined randomly.
-It generates a dataframe in the same way as the previous method, with the difference that for each simulation the blocks from which we obtain the returns will be even different.
-The size of the blocks can be confi gured.
-In this case we will use blocks of a size of 20 days.

-8. For each method, using the returns of a single simulation (a single column), make a figure of the distribution of the returns (you can use the distplot function of seaborn).
+7. For each method, using the returns of a single simulation (a single column), make a figure of the distribution of the returns (you can use the distplot function of seaborn).
 Compare the figure for each method. -> What conclusions can you draw?

-9. For each method using simulated returns, calculate the time evolution of investing a monetary unit in each of the simulations generated.
+8. For each method using simulated returns, calculate the time evolution of investing a monetary unit in each of the simulations generated.

-10. For each method using the result of the previous section, obtain in a figure where you show 100 simulations.
+9. For each method using the result of the previous section, obtain in a figure where you show 100 simulations.